Odmfundityala/Websites-/replit.md

 ### Frontend Architecture
 The website follows a traditional multi-page architecture with static HTML files for each major section.
 The design uses a consistent navigation structure across all pages with a responsive layout that adapts to different screen sizes.
 The architecture includes:

-- **Multi-page Structure**: Separate HTML files for each major section (home, academics, admissions, fees, sports/uniform, stakeholders, about, contact)
+- **Multi-page Structure**: Separate HTML files for each major section (home, academics, admissions, fees, sports/uniform, stakeholders, about, gallery, contact)
 - **Responsive Design**: Mobile-first approach with hamburger menu navigation for smaller screens
 - **Consistent Layout**: Shared header navigation and styling across all pages
+- **Photo Gallery System**: Admin-controlled gallery with multiple image uploads and elegant masonry display
 - **Static Content Management**: All content is directly embedded in HTML files

 ### Styling System